navidrome/website/content/en/docs/developers/adding-apps.md

 | `trial`    | Purchase required, but a free trial is offered | `Free Trial`       |
 | `paid`     | Purchase required                              | `Paid`             |

-The "Free Only" filter matches `free`, `freemium`, and `trial` apps, since all three cost nothing to start using.
-Only `paid` apps are hidden.
+The "Free Only" filter matches `free` and `freemium` apps, since both can be used without paying. `trial` and `paid` apps are hidden, because they must be bought to keep using them.

 ### Open Source vs Repository URL